-We slept very late the day before to squeeze in all our “things to do” for day one (since we started late) – but, we have to wake up early to catch the 9:00AM Cotai Jet schedule to Macau.
-Tensions were around when the clock ticked closely to eight and some weren’t even dressed up.
+We slept very late the day before to squeeze in all our “things to do” for day one because we started late.
+However, we had to wake up early to catch the 9:00AM Cotai Jet schedule to Macau.
+Everybody was tensed when the clock ticked closely to eight, and some weren’t even dressed up yet.
 Imagine, we were fifteen in the group.

-Though the China Ferry Terminal in Tsim Sha Tsui was just a walking distance from our hotel, we couldn’t avoid to worry since walking itself eats time, probably too much time.
-Some of us decided to go ahead and met everyone in the terminal.
-Well, that wasn’t a leisurely walk for everybody.
+Though the China Ferry Terminal in Tsim Sha Tsui was just a walking distance from our hotel, we couldn’t set the worry aside.
+Walking itself eats a lot of time, specially that we were’t really familiar with the place.
+Some of us decided to go ahead, and then met everyone in the terminal.
+That wasn’t a leisurely walk for everybody.

-We were leaving Hong Kong territory so we underwent another immigration check, but this time, for exit.
+We were leaving Hong Kong territory, so we underwent another immigration check, but that time, for exit.
 Though Hong Kong and Macau are both Chinese Special Administrative Regions (SARs), they both have their own immigration policies, etc.

 We boarded a shuttle bus to Grand Lisboa, which we pre-determined as the nearest stop to our accommodation in Macau, the San Nam Pan Hotel.
 Later in our tour, we realized that Grand Emperor’s shuttle is even a closer option.
 By the way, there are two Grand Lisboa Shuttle buses; one will drop you in front of the old Lisboa and the other will drop you in front of the casino, so minors (below 21 years old) were not allowed to hop on the latter.

-The confusion, the photo session, and the leisurely walking (by the rest of the group) costed us much time, that we reach San Nam Pan in few minutes to lunch time.
-Anyway, that was not worth complaining for a big, energetic, and adventurous group.
-Everybody was enjoying though (I guess).
+The confusions, the photo sessions, and the leisurely walks (by the rest of the group) costed us much time.
+We reach San Nam Pan about lunch time already.
+Anyway, that was not worth complaining though.
+We are a big, energetic, and adventurous group anyway.
+Everybody was enjoyed it, I guess.

-The reason why we chose San Nam Pan was either due to the fact that they had Filipino caretakers (which eased the communication hurdles) or because it was suggested by peers who already visited Macau.
-Nothing fancy here, just enough for a comfortable sleep.
+The reason why we chose San Nam Pan was due to the fact that they had Filipino caretakers, which eased the communication hurdles, and it was suggested by peers who already visited Macau.
+Nothing fancy there, just enough for a comfortable sleep.

-Check in time was 2:00PM and we were early, so we asked if we could leave our baggage so that we can have our lunch and proceed with the first leg of our tour.
-They allowed but placed our stuff in an unmanned hallway (well, everything was intact when we returned afterwards).
+Check in time was 2:00PM and we were early.
+Hence, we asked if we could leave our baggage, so that we can have our lunch and proceed with the first leg of our tour.
+They allowed it, but placed our stuff in an unmanned hallway.
+Everything was intact when we returned afterwards.

 I continued walking to Senado Square (also, Leal Senado) when I saw the group’s directions were finally synchronizing.
-This time, everybody were busing posing to almost every land marks in the square.
-In my case, I was trying to make my self busy taking pictures to forget the embarrassment that happened just a while ago.
+This time, everybody were busy posing to almost every land marks in the square.
+In my case, I was trying to make my self busy taking pictures to forget the embarrassment that happened prior.

 We also tasted the green tea and cream cheese ice cream at Milk Top, which was just few blocks away from Cafe Quinella.

-After regaining our energy, we proceed to the Ruins of Saint Paul.
-Before we reached the site, we passed along the mobbed Rua Mercadores where the shops offered free food tasting.
+After regaining our energy, we proceeded to the Ruins of Saint Paul.
+Before we reached the site, we passed along the mobbed Rua Mercadores where the shops offered free food samples.

 I went back to the hotel to reunite with the group.
 Along the way, I met the couple Karen and Jeff, who also went astray.
 By the way, they’re getting married this month end (September 2013).
 CONGRATULATIONS, guys!
 You may be “dozen-fruitful”!

-Back to the story, we proceeded to Macau Tower after some rest.
-We didn’t checked the observation deck so we just watched those who did the sky dive and the bungee jump from below.
-Then we headed to Fisherman’s Wharf by public transport to meet Kuya Lex, another company who also went astray.
-But before finding Lex, we engaged in a fierce walkathon.
-We got off in a wrong station so we all walked, except Kuya Lex of course (who’s comfortably waiting in Fisherman’s Wharf), from the significantly distant, Rua de Madrid.
-We passed and hadn’t able to mind the Statue of Kun Lam and Ecumenical Centre, Macau Science Center, and Macau Museum of Art due to the willingness to end Kuya Lex’s loneliness really soon.
+Back to the story, we headed to Macau Tower after some rest.
+We didn’t checked the observation deck, so we just watched those who did the sky dive and the bungee jump from below.
+Then we proceeded to Fisherman’s Wharf by public transport to meet Kuya Lex, another company who also went astray.

-After the unification, we strolled around the Fisherman’s Wharf and took some photos.
-We then went to the Venetian Macau by boarding the shuttle from the Sands Macao (which is just in front of Fisherman’s Wharf).
-We were separated again when the remaining shuttle slots were not enough to accommodate all of us, so some were left behind.
+When we were all reunited, we strolled around the Fisherman’s Wharf and took some photos.
+We then went to the Venetian Macau by boarding the shuttle bus from the Sands Macao, which seats adjacent to Fisherman’s Wharf.
+We were separated again when the shuttle slots ran out.
+Some were left behind and waited for another bus.

 ‘Twas time to settle the long overdue dinner.
-The first arrivals (which included me) proceeded to the second level of the Venetian to have our dinner.
+The first arrivals, including myself, proceeded to the second level of The Venetian to have our dinner.
 There was this food court set up in the area.

-We went home (at San Nam Pan Hotel), again, not together and that culminated our tiring Macau tour.
+We returned to San Nam Pan Hotel around midnight and culminated our tiring Macau tour.

-If you want visit Macau and do no plan to stay for a night or just do it a day side trip, check this itinerary and guide.
+If you want visit Macau and have no plan to stay for a night, or just do it a day side trip, check this itinerary and guide.